jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 and re-express multiplication into addition.
 This allows us to work with the simpler problem of addition, before tackling multiplication.
-This is what we eventually settled upon as well.
+Which is what we eventually settled upon as well.
 I don't think decomposition has been stated as an explicit goal of denotational design before, but it feels implied.